 History Of SQL

-A paper styled “A Relational Model of Data for Large Shared Data Banks” by Edgar F. Codd written in 1970 defined the relational database model.
+A paper styled “A Relational Model of Data for Large Shared Data Banks” by Edgar F. Codd wrote in 1970 defined the relational database model.
 It became the basis for developing the SQL.

 Codd was a researcher associated with IBM.
 Based on his findings, in 1974 IBM began working on a new language for relational database management systems.
 The new language was originally called SEQUEL, or Structured English Query Language.

 “Select”, “Insert”, “Update”, ”Delete”, “Create” and “Drop” are the standard SQL commands which can be used to achieve almost everything that one needs to do with a database.
-For those students who want to learn programming from scratch many free online courses will be of help.
+For those students who want to learn to programme from scratch, many free online courses will be of help.